Knocknacarra: History and development

-Evidence of ancient settlement within Knocknacarra townland includes a number of ringfort, holy well and midden sites.
+Evidence of ancient settlement within Knocknacarra townland includes ringfort, horizontal watermill, holy well, enclosure and midden sites.

 In the 1810s, 97 people were reported to be living in Knocknacarra.
 By 1913, Knocknacarra had a population of 153 people and it was considered a rural area.

 In the 1970s, urban development had begun on Knocknacarra, and a sewage system was 'nearing completion' by 1973.
+In 1986, following a boundary extension under the Local Government (Reorganisation) Act 1985, Knocknacarra was transferred from Galway County Council to Galway Corporation (now Galway City Council).

 While the area was still considered to be 'mostly fields' in the 1980s and 1990s, the area experienced significant development from the late 1990s both commercially and residentially.
-These included developments within the Gateway Retail Park in 2007 and 2020.
+These included developments within the Gateway Retail Park in 2007, 2020 and 2026.

 Amenities

-While Knocknacarra is primarily a residential area, there are several shops, cafés and restaurants in the area, including in the Gateway Shopping Park.
+While Knocknacarra is primarily a residential area, there are several shops, cafés and restaurants in the area, including in the Gateway Retail Park.
 This shopping centre counts Dunnes Stores, B&Q and Harvey Norman among its tenants.
 There is also a Lidl, an Aldi and a Tesco in the area.
 The local Dunnes branch is sometimes known locally as a 'fancy Dunnes' due to its homeware options, the size of its clothing section, as well as its instore deli, cheese-monger and other facilities.